ellucian-developer/integration-sdk-csharp/README.md

 ```

 Get a single page of errors for your tenant from the errors service.

 ```csharp
 EthosResponse errorResponse = await errorsClient.GetAsync();
 ```

 ### Getting Data in a Banner MEP Tenant Environment

 An overview of Banner MEP and instructions on how to configure an Ethos tenant for Banner MEP is outside of the scope of this documentation.
 This will outline how to use API keys
 from the different applications to pull data for the different VPDI codes.

 When an Ethos tenant environment is configured for a Banner MEP institution, it will have multiple Banner applications setup that point to the same
 Banner implementation, but with different URI's to pull data for different VPDI codes.
 There will also be separate client or subscribing applications
 setup to make proxy requests and receive change-notifications from the different Banner apps.

 In this code example, let's assume that I am working with a tenant environment that has Banner applications setup for 3 VPDI codes representing 3 different campuses of an institution:
-- NORTH
+* NORTH
-- SOUTH
+* SOUTH
-- MAIN
+* MAINP

 Likewise, there will be 3 client applications that are used to get data from the 3 different Banner campuses.

 ```csharp
 // API keys for my 3 client apps string northKey = "11111111-1111-1111-1111-111111111111";